-An IT enterprise-level service is a one that is provided by OIT to the campus community in support of University business needs and objectives.
+An IT enterprise-level service is one that is provided by OIT to the campus community in support of university business needs and objectives.
 Each enterprise-level service is composed of multiple components or supporting services that provide a specific function within the enterprise-level service.
-The campus community is frequently not aware of these underlying supporting services, nor should OIT expect them to be; rather they view the enterprise-level service as a coherent whole.
+The campus community is frequently not aware of these underlying supporting services, nor should OIT expect them to be; rather, they view the enterprise-level service as a coherent whole.

 If an incident cannot be resolved by first-line support within the agreed time, then more expertise or authority will become involved as a result of escalation.

 The IT Infrastructure Library (ITIL) is a set of guides on the management and provision of operational IT services.

 Measurable element of a service process or function.

 A described set of facilities, IT and non-IT, sustained by the IT Service Provider that:

 - Fulfills one or more needs of the customer

 - Is perceived by the customer as a coherent whole

 In this definition OIT is the IT Service Provider and the university is the customer.
 The customer is the entity that pays for the service, whether directly via charges for the service or indirectly via allocated funds.
 There are no “free” services.